Experimental demonstration of Gaussian boson sampling with displacement: Gaussian state characterization

 With the coherent state injected in a first input mode, Eqs.~\eqref{eqn:singles_j_unblocked} and ~\eqref{eqn:twos_j_unblocked} provide the single-photon and two-photon probabilities.
-In these equations, we assumed the elements of $\bm{\gamma}$ to be real-valued thus fixing a phase reference in the output of the interferometer.
-Injecting the coherent state into a different input mode, we obtain analogous equations:
+In these equations, we assumed the elements of $\bm{\gamma}$ to be real valued, thus fixing a phase reference in the output of the interferometer.
+Injecting the coherent state into a different input mode, we obtain the analogous equations

-where the elements of $\bm{\mu}$ are now complex-valued.
+where the elements of $\bm{\mu}$ are now complex valued.
 We can determine the absolute value $|\mu_j|$ via Eq.~\eqref{eqn:singles_j_unblocked_prime} by using the already known $C_{j,j}$.
-As before, the last term in Eq.~\eqref{eqn:twos_j_unblocked_prime} is an interference term leading to a fringe which can be observed by scanning the phase $\phi$ of the coherent state [Fig.~\ref{fig:probability_osc}].
+As before, the last term in Eq.~\eqref{eqn:twos_j_unblocked_prime} is an interference term leading to a fringe that can be observed by scanning the phase $\phi$ of the coherent state [Fig.~\ref{fig:probability_osc}].
 The phase offset of this fringe can be used to determine $\mathrm{arg}(\mu_k)$ since $\mathrm{arg}(B_{j,k})$ is already known and we are free to choose one of the output phases of $\bm{\mu}$, e.g. $\mathrm{arg}(\mu_1)=0$.
-With the complex vector $\bm{\mu}$ determined, we can determine the imaginary part of $C_{j,k}$:
+This assumes that the coherent state injected in the second input mode has the same phase $\phi$ as when injected in the first input.
+If instead there is an unknown offset between the two phases, one can set $\mathrm{arg}(\mu_1)=\tilde{\phi}$ and solve for this single unknown parameter by minimizing the distance for the threefold photon statistics [Eq.~\eqref{eqn:tvd}].
+The imaginary part of $C_{j,k}$ is then determined by

 where $\epsilon_{j,k} = \left(\mathrm{Im}(\mu_j)\mathrm{Re}(\mu_k)-\mathrm{Re}(\mu_j)\mathrm{Im}(\mu_k)\right)^{-1}$ and $\mathrm{Re}[\mu_j\mu_k^* C_{j,k}]$ is obtained from Eq.~\eqref{eqn:twos_j_unblocked_prime}.